DeGGeD/ShaderStory/README.md

 - ✅ Learn from and study all resources provided.

 But:
-- ❌ **Commercial use is not allowed** — including in games, products, asset stores, tools, or monetized media.
+- ❌ **Commercial use is not allowed** - including in games, products, asset stores, tools, or monetized media.
-- ✅ **Attribution required** — please link back to this repository and credit the author.
+- ✅ **Attribution required**, please link back to this repository and credit the author.

 [Full License Info](https://creativecommons.org/licenses/by-nc/4.0/)